 - The higher price charged to credit card users must be tagged and posted for consumers in actual “dollars and cents” form; and

 - Merchants can call the price differential a surcharge.

-Westchester County Consumer Protection Director Jim Maisano said: “After this prominent legal decision, if merchants decide to add a credit card surcharge to purchases, they should clearly inform consumers by posting the actual price with the surcharge.
+NYS law is now clear – if merchants decide to add a credit card surcharge to purchases, they should clearly inform consumers by posting the actual price with the surcharge and cannot do so in a misleading way.
 Consumers should not have to do math to figure out whether they are paying the surcharge.
-While merchants can now charge a surcharge, they cannot do so in a misleading way.”

-County law also mandates that gasoline stations that offer two tier pricing (cash/credit) need to display the higher selling credit price as well as the discounted cash price.
+Lastly, gasoline stations that offer two tier pricing (cash & credit) need to display the higher selling credit price as well as the discounted cash price.
 Drivers must know when pulling up to the pump what their highest cost exposure is before filling their tanks.
 Debit sales can be considered credit sales or cash sales, the determination being made by the merchant.

-If consumers believe merchants are engaging in deceptive or unconscionable trade practices regarding credit card surcharges, they can reach out to the Consumer Protection Department for advice at ConPro@westchestergov.com or 914-995-2155.
+If consumers or businesses have questions about credit card or other surcharges, please contact the Consumer Protection Department at ConPro@westchestergov.com or 914-995-2155.